 The Restart Seminar is designed to aid students back to solid academic performance with emphasis placed on self-responsibility, proper decision-making and study skills strategies.
 Students must submit a completed application before consideration for acceptance into the program.

-Fall 2013 Restart Workshops
+Summer & Fall 2015 Restart Workshops

 Students who earn a second suspension are not permitted to enroll at ASU for one calendar year.
-Students returning to ASU after serving a second suspension must first seek approval to re-enroll from the Undergraduate Graduation and Academic Credits Appeals Committee.
+Students returning to A-State after serving a second suspension must first seek approval to re-enroll from the Undergraduate Graduation and Academic Credits Appeals Committee.
 Upon approval for re-enrollment, students must readmit with the institution before registering for classes.
-Arkansas State University will not accept for transfer any credit earned at other institutions during a period in which the student is on mandatory second suspension at ASU.
+Arkansas State University will not accept for transfer any credit earned at other institutions during a period in which the student is on mandatory second suspension at A-State.

 Third and Subsequent Suspensions